CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 This phase marks the next 2-3 years of my journey.
 After being in the ensemble for a couple years now, I was able to start projects and begin testing on my own.
 I had started to refactor legacy code, a book I had read about the practice probably 2 years previously.
 Two years ago, I figured
-I could do this practice.
-However, this was not the case.
+I could do this practice; however, that was not actually the case back then.

 Honorable mention to test-commit-revert here.
 Its essentially writing tests, and if they fail you revert all the code since the last commit.
 Practicing/Trying this a couple times will get you more familiar in taking smaller steps.
 It's not really meant as a way to work, and